uwarring82/ions-in-freiburg/essays/the-geometry-of-agreement.md

 ***

 Today I work with trapped ions in a physics laboratory in Freiburg.
-We cool individual barium atoms to near absolute zero, suspend them in electromagnetic fields, and interrogate them with lasers.
+We cool individual atoms to near absolute zero, suspend them in electromagnetic fields, and interrogate them with lasers.
 The goal, depending on the day, might be a better atomic clock, a quantum sensor, or a test of fundamental physics.

 But increasingly, the interesting questions aren't about single ions.
 They're about _networks_ of ions—distributed arrays that must compare their quantum states across kilometres or continents.
 And here's what surprises my students when I tell them: the constraint we face is structurally the same one that killed sailors in the 1700s and confused railway passengers in the 1840s.